yurigabrich/microgrid-dapp/README.md

 A first draft of the DApps can be seen [here](neo-dapp/microgrid-dapp.cs), which is being designed for interacting with the [NEO Blockchain](https://github.com/neo-project/neo).

+## License and Contribution

+This project is shared under the MIT License attribution.
+You're welcome to contribute to the dApp development.